-Studying viticulture in the mid-90s, doing my first vintage and making my first Shiraz in ’96; winemaking was learnt from absorption, intentionally from my father, Lehmanns, Henschkes & Torbreck.
+Studying viticulture in the mid-90s, doing my first vintage and making my first Shiraz in ’96; winemaking was learnt from absorption, initially from my father, Lehmanns, Henschkes & Torbreck.
 After a vintage in Beaujolais and working around France I returned and went 100% native yeast.

 Edenflo derives from ebb & flow, one of the seven universal laws.
 “Eden” a delightful place, region, dwelling etc; paradise – a state of great delight, happiness, or contentment, bliss (Collins dictionary).
 That’s my aim, to make affordable wines that give happiness to the drinker.